droglenc/NCMTH107/resources/Syllabus-Current.md

 While you will get plenty of opportunities to summarize raw data with statistics and graphs, our focus will be on the proper interpretation of statistical results.
 These interpretations will arise from your solid understanding of statistical concepts.

-Some of you are taking this course to fullfill the Quantitative Reasoning requirement in the Connections curriculum.
-This course fullfills that requirement because you will get the opportunity to learn the following Connections curriculum outcomes:
+Some of you are taking this course to fullfill the Quantitative Reasoning requirement in the [General Education Program](https://my.northland.edu/faculty/fac-academic-programs/){:target="_blank"}.
+This course fullfills that requirement because you will get the opportunity to learn the following general education outcomes:

 * communicate mathematical information symbolically, visually, numerically, and verbally;
 * use statistical or mathematical models in solving problems; and